stdevPavelmc/mailad/Features.md

 - #G: GBytes like 1G
 - #T: TBytes like 1T

-There is a soft restriction here: you are not alowed to use decimals, but you can use the lower unit to get the same effect: instead of 1.5G you can say 1500M.
+There is a soft restriction here: you are not allowed to use decimals, but you can use the lower unit to get the same effect: instead of 1.5G you can say 1500M.

 [Return to index](Features.md#mailad-features-explained)